Chicago Pelvic

 • Hip External Rotator Stretch: Lie on your back, place one ankle over the opposite thigh, and pull both legs toward your chest.

-• Cat-Camel: On hands and knees, arch and then lower your back to feel pelvic floor relaxation.
+• Cat-Cow: On hands and knees, arch and then lower your back to feel pelvic floor relaxation.

 Pelvic Wands and Dilators

 These tools can provide non-threatening stimuli to help down train pelvic floor muscles.
-Use them under the guidance of a healthcare professional for best results.
+Use them under the guidance of a pelvic floor therapist, as it is important to know what size to start on and how to use these tools to set you up for success.

-Pelvic Floor Dysfunctions Affected by a Non-Down Trained Pelvic Floor
+Pelvic Floor Dysfunctions Influenced by an Overactive Pelvic Floor

-Failure to down train the pelvic floor can lead to several dysfunctions, including:
+Prolonged pelvic floor tension can contribute to several dysfunctions, including:

 • Dyspareunia: Pain during intercourse, often due to tight or hypertonic pelvic floor muscles.